May 24, 2017

 "Mommy told you to take out the trash."

 Nico and Christopher are at the age where they are so eager to please me that they get the things I need or do the things I asked to get done.
 This is going to change soon.
 I know this.
-It’s like now; I beg them to keep their little bodies, now at the ages of 7 and 9, for the love of God, to stay sleeping in bed passed 8AM so we can all sleep in.
-Funny how this will change when they are teenagers and I am harping on their asses to get up at 8 AM and stop sleeping in!
+It's like now; I beg them to keep their little bodies, now at the ages of 7 and 9, for the love of God, to stay in bed past 8AM so we can all sleep in.
+Funny how this will change when they are teenagers, and I am harping on their asses to get up at 8 AM and stop sleeping in!

-But thankfully I could hear those pounding feet running back and forth.
+But thankfully, I could hear those pounding feet running back and forth.
 To the elevator.
 Into the gift shop.
 Back to the elevator.
-Away from the elevator, and into the candy shop.
-Back to the elevator then over to the pool area.
-Then back to the elevator. <silence>
+Away from the elevator and into the candy shop.
+Back to the elevator, then over to the pool area.
+Then, back to the elevator. <silence>

 <worry>